The Decision That Made Everyone Think He Was Crazy

 The Philosophy That Changed Everything

-Vassallo's first move after leaving Amazon was exactly what most tech entrepreneurs would do: he started building a SaaS product called Userbase, a tool for creating secure, encrypted web applications.
+Vassallo's first move after leaving Amazon was typical: he started building a SaaS product called Userbase, a tool for creating secure, encrypted web applications.

-Six months in, reality hit hard.
+Six months in, reality hit.
 Despite a strong launch, Userbase was generating minimal revenue.
 His runway was limited.
 Anxiety spiked.
-The dream was starting to look like a nightmare.

-He completely reframed his goal from "build a billion-dollar company" to "remain self-employed."
-And with that shift came a radical new strategy: small bets.
+He reframed his goal from "build a billion-dollar company" to "remain self-employed."
+With that shift came a radical new strategy: small bets.

-Think of it as venture capital investing applied to personal projects.
-VCs know most investments will fail, so they make many bets knowing just one big winner can cover all the losses.
+Think of it as venture capital applied to personal projects.
+VCs make many bets knowing one big winner can cover all the losses.
 Vassallo applied the same logic to his work.

 His first small bet came from a simple observation: he'd spent years at Amazon working with AWS.
 Why not share what he knew?

 In under a month, he wrote a 173-page ebook with former colleague Josh Pschorr called "The Good Parts of AWS."
 No fancy production.
-No lengthy editing process.
-Just a straightforward brain dump of everything he'd learned about which AWS services actually matter.
+Just a straightforward brain dump of everything he'd learned.

 ---